stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 7]
 * *Question (aalshehry−stat6250):* Does the order of the variables matter when using the LENGTH statement?
+- Answer (aoneill2−stat6250): No, the LENGTH statement is just a variable declaration, not part of the input statement itself.
+It must appear before the INPUT statement so that it is the first time the data step encounters the variable.
 - Question (dlee117−stat6250): When do you need to enclose your variable list and $ symbol in parentheses when specifying a range of variables?
+- Answer (aoneill2−stat6250): I think you need to enclose your variable list in parentheses when referring to an array or as arguments for a macro.
 - Question (akumar30−stat6250):  What is the default length of character variable in input sttatemnet?
 - Answer (akumar30−stat6250): Character Variable has default length of 8.
 - Question (rluo-stat6250): What is the function of the MISSOVER option?
+- Answer (aoneill2−stat6250): The MISSOVER option allows the list data to be read in with missing values, but only those that occur at the end of a record.
 - Question (yyan11−stat6250): How to use the LENGTH statement with the INPUT statement?
 - Answer (yyan11−stat6250): The LENGTH statement extends the length of the character variable.
 The LENGTH statement should precede the INPUT statement so that the correct length is defined.
 - Question (aoneill2−stat6250): Can input data that is in free form be read out of order?
+- Answer (aoneill2−stat6250): No. This is what makes free form data less flexible than column data.
+This is because the next field begins following wherever the delimiter is, and it could be anywhere before the end of record.
 - Question (mcardoso3-stat6250):  Where would be the proper place to type the length variable in a SAS statement?
 - Question (yzhu12-stat6250): How does the informats work differently in modified list input compared to that they do in formatted input?